 - Only rain down the drain – using the yellow fish campaign for publicity and school engagement.

 The ‘Yellow Fish’ Campaign is simple and effective that sees NMG working with local schools and preschools, stencilling yellow fish symbols beside drains to remind people that any waste entering them can end up in our marine environment where it affects our amazing wildlife and coastline.
 You might have seen some yellow fish pop up next to drains near you?

 It is hoped that this initiative will improve the quality of bathing water in some areas and also remind the public that everyone has a part to play in protecting the seas, beaches and marine life.

-Now that the busy season is over and after working a lot with the schools (although we hope to engage with a few more in the coming months) the project’s next phase is to engage businesses about FOGs and the 3Ps… We have started to get in contact with campsites in the area and hotels where we can help with free materials to help get the message across to staff and guests.
-We can also help with drain surveys and advice should you need it.
+When the busy season was over and after working a lot with the schools, the project’s next phase was to engage businesses about FOGs and the 3Ps… talking to businesses, cafes, restaurants, hotels and campsites and providing free materials to hand out to their guests and staff as well as providing a free (and confidential) drain misconnection surveys and advice should they need it.

 All the materials can be found below and are free to download and use.
 Send us an email if you would like to discuss the project or how to utilise it in your business.

 We wrote reports on the projects for our funders.
 Have a read below.
 The Towan Project has been put on hold due to Covid-19 and we hope to pick this back up very soon!